14 Days Sacred Tibet Mt. Kailash Manasarovar Journey 2021

 Day 12 Saga-Shigatse.
 450km, 9hrs.
 Overnight in Shigatse.

 Day 13 Shigatse-Lhasa.
 280km, 6hrs.
 Overnight in Lhasa.

 Day 14 Depart from Lhasa and conclude the tour.

-Special offers are available upon inquiry.
-For better deal, please contact our agency instantly.
+Special 2020-2021 offers are available upon inquiry to firstname.lastname@example.org.
+Please contact our agency instantly.
 We will provide you the latest information for overseas Indian travelers.